electricimp/impTest/README.md

 }
 ```

-### Tests for Bidirectional Device-Agent Communication
+### Tests for Bi-directional Device-Agent Communication

 To test interaction between a device and an agent, *impTest* allows developers to extend tests with corresponding logic implemented on the other side of the link (agent or device, respectively).
 The test “extensions” can be used to emulate real device-agent interaction and communication.